WEHI-Proteomics/tfde/README.md

 # tfde
-This is a repository for algorithms about detection and characterisation of peptide features in timsTOF data.
+This is a repository for algorithms for targeted detection, extraction, and characterisation of peptide features in timsTOF data.

 There are a couple of approaches to feature detection here.